Special Improvement Districts (SID)

 SIDs are created by action of the City Council.
 First, a resolution of intent is passed and advertised in the newspaper.
 This notifies the people who will be effected by the SID.
 Citizens have the opportunity to protest and make public comments.
 If the protest hasn't been sufficient to cancel the project, a final resolution is passed.

-The costs are distributed across the properties benefiting from the new infrastructure or maintenance (the district).
-State law allows the distribution on the basis of the area of each parcel in the district, the assessed value of each parcel, number of parcels, front footage of each parcel bordering a street, or a combination of these methods.
+The costs from the creation or maintenance of the infrastructure in the district are distributed across the properties that benefit.
+State law allows the distribution on the basis of the area of each parcel in the district, the assessed value of each parcel, the number of parcels, the front footage of each parcel bordering a street, or a combination of these.

 The assessment appears on the property owner's yearly property tax bill, which is mailed in October.
-The first half is due by November 30, and the second half is due by May 31 to avoid penalty.
-If you want to pay off your assessment, please contact the City Finance Office at 406-552-6111 or 406-552-6119 for the amount.
+The first half of the assessment is due by November 30, and the second half of the assessment is due by May 31, to avoid penalty.
+Residents who want to pay off their assessment may contact the City Finance Office at (406) 552-6111 or (406) 552-6119.

 Having your parcel number is helpful, but not essential.